 - Item description

-- A block of text you can add that will show within an item modal when a payer adds an item to their cart.
+- A block of text you can add that will show within an item modal when a payer adds it to their cart.

 - Category description